jae0/bio.snowcrab/inst/markdown/04_ecosystem_summary.md

   - Pelagic in larval stages, with diurnal veritical migration
   - Benthic in pre-adolescent and adult stages
   - Complex substrates for small snow crab to muddy
-  - Adult females and smaller immature benthic crab are heat tolerant (up to 12 C of intermittant exposure)
+  - Adult females and smaller immature benthic crab have a preference for temperatures < 0 Celcius
-  - Adult males are stenothermic (narrow in range; less than 6 C is preferred)
+  - Adult males have a preference for < 4 Celcius
 - Biannual, annual and biennial molts depending upon size/age and environmental conditions
 - Terminal molt to maturity and survives for up to 5 years thereafter
 - Total life span: up to 13 years (females) and 15 years (males)